gerrymandr/community-builder/README.md

 ### Build the Thing

-Then lets build the thing.
+Then let's build the thing.
+Well, first let's do some actual software design and user flows.
+THEN build the thing.